topikachu/ev3dev/Getting-started-v2.md

     root@ev3dev:~# lvextend --extents +100%FREE --resizefs /dev/ev3devVG/root /dev/mmcblk0p3

+**IMPORTANT**: Don't wait until you get an error that your disk is full before doing this.
+You need some free disk space available in order to run this command.

 ### Update packages

 Make sure your EV3 is connected to the Internet first.
-Updating the package list the first time will take a long time.
+Updating the package list the first time will take a few minutes.

     root@ev3dev:~# apt-get update
     root@ev3dev:~# apt-get upgrade
     root@ev3dev:~# apt-get dist-upgrade

-If a new kernel package is installed, you will want to reboot.
+If a new kernel package is installed, you will need to reboot.

     root@ev3dev:~# reboot

-## Step 8: Do Something Awesome
+## Step 8: Do something awesome

 This will be where we tell you how to use sensors and motors and whatnot...